Bazureza/Bazureza.github.io/index.md

 ## About Me
 Hello, my name is Bayu Reza Gunawan and I am a 2D programmer.
 I am currently studying at Brawijaya university and I take Major of Informatics Engineering.

-My main interests are gameplay and AI.
+My main interests are gameplay, AI, and UI.
 I love creating the feel of a game, such as making a jump feel nice or tweaking movement speeds.
-I like collaborating with designers to create cool, weird or unique mechanics.
+I like collaborating with designers to create cool, weird or unique mechanics also create beautiful and cool UI.
 Game Jams are one of my favourite things to do, but I also regularly have hobby projects to work on in my spare time.
 ---